AlexAbades/assigment2DataStory.github.io/index.markdown

 <br>
 <br>

-Starting with the Assault category over the years, the number of reported crimes fluctuates significantly from month to month and from year to year.
+Continuing with the Assault category over the years, the number of reported crimes fluctuates significantly from month to month and from year to year.
 Furthermore, we can notice that lower numbers of incidents reported in the winter months from December to February.
 In August 2017, we see the highest number of ASSAULT crimes which is equal to 1101 incidents.
 According to Robbery category, from 2003 to June 2005, the number of reported robberies remained relatively stable, with a few spikes in certain months.
 However, from the aforementioned period onwards, there was a clear upward trend, with the number of reported robberies steadily increasing until peeking in June 2006 (429 crimes).
 After that, there was a rapid decrease in the number of reported robberies for six months, followed by fluctuations until the end of the period with the smallest spike in March 2016 (215 crimes).
 In terms of Vandalism, the overall trend shows a gradual increase in the number of reported incidents over time reaching a peak at 976 incidents in June 2017. <br>
 <br>